substation-beta/ssb_book/src/4_specification.md

 You will be able to pass an array of `event-tag`s to the frame render function of SSB which will allow you to control when lines should be shown from the outside.

-### template
+### macro
-Template is the name of a macros defined in the MACROS section.
+macro is the name of a macro defined in the MACROS section.
 Content of it will be inserted to the beginning of source block text.
 ### note
 Note is just an information beside, renderers ignore it.
 ### text
-Text is a mix of style tags, text and shape descriptions.
+Text is a mix of style tags and geometries.
 Everything what should be rendered is written here.

 ## RESOURCE section
 The RESOURCE section describes all resources that will be used within the subtitle format.
 This includes images and fonts.